18 - Don't Get Taken for a Ride: A Young Professional's Guide to Smart Car Financing

 Trap #1: Focusing Only on the Monthly Payment

 The most common tactic is to ask, "What monthly payment are you comfortable with?"
-They then manipulate the loan term and interest rate behind the scenes to hit that number.
+They then manipulate the loan term and interest rate behind the scenes to hit that number, often extending the term to 72 or 84 months.
+You end up paying thousands more over the life of the loan.

 Trap #2: Unnecessary Add-Ons

-The finance manager will often try to sell you a list of extras like extended warranties, VIN etching, fabric protection, or GAP insurance.
-These are high-profit items for the dealership.
+The finance manager will often try to sell you a list of extras like extended warranties, VIN etching, fabric protection, rustproofing, or GAP insurance.
+These are high-profit items for the dealership and are usually overpriced.

 Conclusion: Drive the Deal, Don't Let It Drive You